segmentio/chamber/README.md

 Chamber is a tool for managing secrets.
 Currently it does so by storing secrets in SSM Parameter Store, an AWS service for storing secrets.

+For detailed info about using chamber, read [The Right Way To Manage Secrets](https://aws.amazon.com/blogs/mt/the-right-way-to-store-secrets-using-parameter-store/)

 ## Authenticating

 Using `chamber` requires you to be running in an environment with an